 EBCE is a year-long course providing high school seniors with academic credit.
 All our high schools have a learning coordinator supervising the 30 to 60 seniors enrolled.
-Each student experiences five academic internships through the school year.
+Each student experiences four academic internships through the school year.

 Students schedule one- to three-hour blocks (two to four days a week) for a five- to six-week period to enter the community and explore career options through direct experience.
 The remaining day, the student stays at school working with the learning coordinator to examine self-interests, aptitudes, and career interests.
 Each student has an experience tailored to his interests and aptitudes.